Minnesota Criminal Investigation and Pre-Charge Lawyer

 Contact A Minneapolis Criminal Investigation Attorney

 If you, or someone you know, is contacted by the police, the first thing you should do is tell them to talk to an attorney.
-The second thing you do is call 612-333-6160 to request a FREE CONSULTATION.
+The second thing you do is call 612-333-6160 to request a initial consultation.

 Minnesota criminal investigation lawyer, Jennifer Speas, represents clients throughout the Twin cities concluding Minneapolis, St. Paul Anoka Hennepin, Ramsey, Washington and Dakota County.
 Criminal defense attorney, Jennifer Speas, also represents clients charged with crimes in Minnetonka, Edina, Bloomington, Plymouth, St. Louis Park, Eden Prairie, Wayzata, and surrounding Metro areas.